Make a sports drink out of coconut water

 Refuel with milk

 Got milk?
 One study reported in the journal Applied Physiology, Nutrition, and Metabolism, showed that athletes who consumed milk or milk-based products had better fluid retention than those who drank Powerade.
 Plus milk contains protein, which your body needs to recharge after physical exertion.
 So next time you exercise, try rehydrating with fat-free or reduced fat milk.
+This is how your body changes when you start drinking enough water.

 Replace soda with sparkling water